Vicente S. Santos Jr.: Private life

 Santos married the former Erlinda Solis Tolete on June 22, 1969.
 Erlinda Santos was a public school teacher, and also a civil servant.
 They have six children, Vicente III, Benhur, Singapor, Vicerly, Pilipino and Fabian.

 Santos was a Born-again Apostolic Christian, he believed in the apostolic doctrine in the Bible at the Book of Acts, Chapter Two (New Testament Plan of Salvation: Acts 2:38) that states:

 and attended church at the Lighthouse Apostolic Ministry of Pentecost (LAMP).
 Before his conversion to born-again Christianity, Santos had been a Bible reader since his childhood.
-His mother, who was a Methodist, taught him biblical principles which he eventually carried on throughout his life.
-At one instance, a few hours before the bloodiest coup attack in Camp Aguinaldo, he was approached by Col. Honasan to convince him to join the coup attempts and support the rebel forces against the Aquino administration.
+His mother taught him biblical principles which he eventually carried on throughout his life.

+At one instance, a few hours before the bloodiest coup attack in Camp Aguinaldo, he was approached by Col. Gregorio Honasan to convince him to join the coup attempts and support the rebel forces against the Corazon Aquino administration.
 Santos took hold of his pocket Bible and declined the invitation to join the coup. '"I am neutral, my loyalty belongs to God and to my country..."'.
 A few hours later, the siege of Camp Aguinaldo began.